COUNSELOR IN TRAINING

 Who Can Apply?

 Our CIT Program is geared towards our oldest campers (completing grade 9 or 10) who are interested in taking on a leadership role at camp.
-The CIT Program is meant to lead the transition from kid and camper to young adult and staff member.
+The CIT Program is meant to lead the transition from child and camper to young adult and staff member.
 The program is the perfect blend of experiencing the challenges of participating in staff responsibilities while at the same time enjoying the fun of being a camper.

 As young and aspiring leaders, our CITs will experience the delicate balance of training, skill development, personal growth, and mentorship; combined with a unique camper role ensuring that the summer will be one of the best they experience.
 All CITs will receive a Certificate of Completion, professional references, and a Director’s review.
 The CIT training program is a great gateway to becoming a staff member, or as experience for future job opportunities.
+We often have job opportunities for students in Grade 10 who demonstrate leadership abilities and a passion for STEM.

 Inspire Younger Campers